Runcorn Shopping City

-Runcorn Shopping City, formerly Halton Lea and Runcorn Shopping Centre, is a medium-sized indoor shopping centre in Runcorn, England.
-Opened by Queen Elizabeth II in 1972, it is the main shopping area in Runcorn and has over 125,000 visitors per week.
+Runcorn Shopping City (formerly Halton Lea and Runcorn Shopping Centre) is a medium-sized indoor shopping centre in Runcorn, England.
+Opened by Queen Elizabeth II in 1972, it is the main shopping area in Runcorn and is visited around 6.5 million times per year.
 It was the largest enclosed shopping centre in Europe at the time of its construction and remains the largest in Cheshire.

 History

 Construction and early years

 Runcorn was designated as a New Town in 1964 and a masterplan drawn up which would see the town more than double in size.
 The site of the town centre for Runcorn New Town was a source of conflict between Arthur Ling, the New Town Master Planner, and Fred Roche, Chief Architect.
 Whereas Ling envisaged a centre reminiscent of a citadel or acropolis at the base of Halton Castle and at the geographical centre of the expanded town, Roche preferred to redevelop the existing town centre, partly to placate the Urban District Council and existing traders.
 Ling's vision was favoured and a greenfield site near Halton Village was chosen.

 Shopping City was to be the centrepiece of Runcorn New Town.
 Ling, envisaged that it would become the "natural meeting place for the town's social and cultural life as well as for shopping, offices and specialised amenities such as theatre, library, central sports hall etc." It would also be linked to the new law courts, police station and general hospital.

 Roche's design was influenced by the fully enclosed, drive-in shopping malls that had begun to emerge in North America in the 1960s.
 The design is of a megastructure of pyramid roofs on an alternating grid of 108 feet and 18 feet.
 The former gives large spans and allows for flexible shop space without columns, and the latter is for services and vertical access points.

 The building is raised on columns, partly to tackle the valley like topography, but also to allow the segregation of cars, buses and pedestrians on three different levels.
 Vehicles arrive at ground level, giving access to the four multi-storey car parks on each corner for customers and to the shop basements for deliveries.
 Pedestrians arrive at the shopping level using elevated walkways from neighbouring estates such as the radical but ill-fated Southgate Estate.
-Buses arrive at the highest level on an elevated busway, the world's first bus rapid transit system, which circles the town in a figure of 8 with Shopping City at the centre.
+Buses arrive at the highest level on an elevated section of the Runcorn Busway, the world's first bus rapid transit system, which circles the town in a figure of 8 with Shopping City at the centre.